Angels say they won't trade Shohei Ohtani. He celebrates with a 1-hitter, 2 homers

 The franchise, desperate to make the playoffs for the first time since 2014, made a win-now trade to bolster its pitching staff and confirmed that Ohtani will stay for the rest of the season before he becomes a free agent.

-"We're going to roll the dice and see what happens," Angels general manager Perry Minasian told reporters before Ohtani led Los Angeles to a 6-0 win over the Tigers in Game 1 of the doubleheader, just days before MLB's trade deadline.
+"We're going to roll the dice and see what happens," general manager Perry Minasian said before Ohtani led Los Angeles to a 6-0 win over the Tigers in Game 1 of the doubleheader, just days before MLB's trade deadline.

-Ohtani's start was his best in the majors, a one-hitter with eight strikeouts on 111 pitches, including fastballs nearing 100 mph and wicked sliders and splitters that left the Tigers flailing.
+Ohtani's start was his best in the majors.
+He gave up one hit, walked three and struck out eight on 111 pitches, including fastballs nearing 100 mph and sliders and splitters that left the Tigers flailing.
+Ohtani improved to 9-5 with a 3.43 ERA on the mound.

 In Game 2, Ohtani returned to the designated hitter role.
-The left-handed hitter hit a two-run homer to left in the second inning and a line drive to right-center in the fourth.
+The left-handed hitter hit a two-run homer to left in the second inning and a line drive to right-center in the fourth before Nevin pulled him out of the game after he was grimacing in pain.

+“He'll get some fluids in him and he'll be fine," Nevin said after the Angels' 11-4 victory, which gave them a three-game sweep at Detroit and nine wins in 11 games overall.

 Ohtani became the second player since at least 1900 to throw a one-hit shutout or better and hit a home run on the same day, joining Philadelphia's Rick Wise, who hit a two-run homer during his no-hitter against Cincinnati on June 23, 1971.